Best Overall Kneeling Mat

 Foam Creations uses foam injection molding and a unique material called XL Extralight, which is free of the following substances:

 Foam injection molding is a pretty cool process with various applications, and you can learn more about it on the Foam Creations website.

 Besides the innovative material, the contoured knee areas help keep the kneeler positioned correctly under your body without slipping away.
 A deeply ridged underside provides some extra traction and enhances the stay-put factor.

 Most foam products are incredibly lightweight, and at just under 15 ounces, this kneeler is no exception.
-We really like how the curved handle sits a couple of inches off the ground, making it very easy to grab your kneeler and go.
+I really like how the curved handle sits a couple of inches off the ground, making it very easy to grab your kneeler and go.

 The ergonomic shape provides comfy cushioning and also cuts down on excess bulk and weight.
 However, one downside is that this kneeler is smaller than some of the alternatives, measuring 17.8 inches long and 9.25 inches wide.